dizco/log-method-decorator/CONTRIBUTING.md

 Local development is broken into two parts (ideally using two tabs).

-First, run the compiler to watch your `src/` module and automatically recompile it into `dist/` whenever you make changes.
+First, run the compiler to watch the `src/` module and automatically recompile it into `dist/` whenever you make changes.

 ```bash
 npm run build -- --watch
 ```

-The second part will be running the `example/` that's linked to the local version of your module.
+The second part will be running the `example/` that's linked to the local version of the module.

 ```bash
 # (in another tab)